Your website does not need a home button and having one is probably working against your brand.

 Ten years ago, not only were there no widely used touchscreen devices or smartphones, but the way most of us used technology was still very Windows-centric: software was purchased on discs and installed locally, documents and other files were stored locally on your hard drive, and we based the overall organization on hierarchical, nested trees of folder icons.Logically, things made more sense; you (hypothetically) know where everything on your computer was, you knew where the programs installed, you knew where to drill down into your documents folder to find what you needed.

 Websites were reflective of this use.
 Navigation menus were long, and drop down menus were the rage.
 We made pages that were sub-pages of sub-pages, and we made sure a direct link to all of them were available on the main navigation.
-We created “sitemaps” that were not for SEO, but were designed to be a map of all the pages on your site, available for a user to peruse at any time.
-We put breadcrumbs on every page that told us how we got to where we were, and how to get back.
+Of course, there were “sitemaps” that were not for SEO, but were designed to be a map of all the pages on your site, available for a user to peruse at any time.
+And breadcrumbs on every page that told us how we got to where we were, and how to get back.

 We expected the website to be able to show us all possible destinations, to have organized paths to all destinations, and to constantly keep track of where we were at any given time, and to give us lots of escape routes to get back to the beginning.

-Websites that failed to do this were considered subpar, inferior, poorly designed, and amateur.
+We judged websites that failed to do this as subpar, inferior, poorly designed, and amateur.

 The best websites of 2007 were mirrors of how we used technology in 2007.